-In Section~\ref{sec:DGLAP}, we demonstrate that the collinear divergences of the real dijet cross section, arising when the emitted gluon is collinear with one of the incoming or outgoing particles, can be factorized as a single real step of DGLAP evolution of the gluon PDF or the quark/gluon fragmentation function, convoluted with the LO cross section.
-This applies independently to each channel.
+In Section~\ref{sec:DGLAP}, we demonstrated that the collinear divergences, arising when the unobserved parton becomes collinear to one of the observed hadrons, can be factorized as a single real step of DGLAP evolution of the quark/gluon PDF or the quark/gluon fragmentation functions, convolved with the LO cross section for di-hadron production.
 This result not only provides a nontrivial cross-check of the amplitudes presented in the summary section, but also establishes the validity of the hybrid ‘dilute–dense’ factorization framework for dijet production in pA collisions at NLO.

 The resulting \textit{trijet} cross section obtained in Section \ref{sec: Cross section trijets} involves a large number of terms containing nontrivial color correlators.
 The contributions from the $ggg$ channel are particularly involved, and for this reason we have presented only the leading large-$N_c$ contributions to the corresponding $S$-matrices.
-In this limit, the $S$-matrices are expressed solely in terms of dipole and quadrupole correlators, in agreement with the discussion in Section~\ref{sec: Dijet prod LO} (for a proof of this statement see Ref. \cite{Dominguez:2013}).
+In this limit, the $S$-matrices are expressed solely in terms of dipole and quadrupole correlators, in agreement with the discussion in Section~\ref{sec: Dijet prod LO} (see also Ref. \cite{Dominguez:2013}).
 One can further verify by inspection that, in the large-$N_c$ limit, the $S$-matrices entering the $q\bar{q}g$ cross section are also fully described in terms of these two correlators.
 As briefly discussed in Section~\ref{sec: Dijet prod LO}, explicit expressions for the dipole and quadrupole operators (and, in principle, any higher-point correlator) can be obtained within the Gaussian approximation, where the color charges inside the hadron are assumed to be local in rapidity and distributed according to a Gaussian weight.
 In this approximation, the evolution of any $n$-point correlator --- whether single-traced or a product of traces --- can be reduced to a closed system of differential equations involving only the dipole operator.